Skillmeter/API/Endpoints/Test.md

-Tests
+Test
 ====

-Tests represent the created test on Skillmeter.
+A test represent the test entity created on Skillmeter.

 * [List Tests](#list-tests)
 * [Fetch a Test](#fetch-a-test)